kyma-project/istio/docs/user/README.md

 Istio is an open-source service mesh that provides a uniform way to manage, connect, and secure microservices.
 It helps to manage traffic, enhance security capabilities, and provide telemetry data for understanding service behavior.
 See the [open-source Istio documentation](https://istio.io/latest/docs/).

 The Istio module installs and manages Istio in your Kyma cluster.
-By default, the Istio module is added when you create a Kyma runtime instance.

-The latest release includes the following versions of Istio and Envoy:

-**Istio version:** 1.24.2

-**Envoy version:** 1.32.3
+The version of Istio depends on the version of the Istio module that you use.
+If a new version of the Istio module introduces a new version of Istio, an upgrade of the module causes an automatic upgrade of Istio.
+To learn which version of Istio the newest version of the Istio module installs, follow [Releases](https://github.com/kyma-project/istio/releases).

+> [!NOTE]
+> To learn how to enable compatibility with the previous minor version of Istio, see [Compatibility Mode](./docs/user/00-10-istio-version.md#compatibility-mode).

 ## Features